Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 3. Run `./measure-asymptotic.sh ./experiments-asymptotic-rewritten {asym} ./measurements-asymptotic-rewritten.csv`.
 This will run all experiments in the folder `./experiments-asymptotic-rewritten` 10 times using the translated formulas for Release by executing `./measure-single-asymptotic.sh` multiple times and write the results to `./measurements-asymptotic-rewritten.csv`.

-4. Run `asymptotic-plot-generator-rewritten.py --measurements ./measurements-asymptotic-rewritten.csv --output {DIR}`.
-This will generate a plot per experiment in the folder `DIR`.
-Note that the script `asymptotic-plot-generator-rewritten.py` is the same for Trigger and Release.
+4. Run `../trigger-performance-evaluation/asymptotic-table-generator-rewritten.py --measurements ./measurements-asymptotic-rewritten.csv --output {DIR}`.
+This will generate a table per experiment in the folder `DIR` in a `.tex` file.
+For a pdf, add the flag `--pdf` and for standard deviations add `--stds`.
+Note that the script `asymptotic-table-generator-rewritten.py` is the same for Trigger and Release.